 Perhaps I was amazed too by Socrates’ ‘moral intellectualism’ in thinking that if we work out by Reason what it is ethically right to do, then we just naturally go ahead and do it! (from here).
+(I actually think it should be termed ‘intellectual moralism’ because it is a purely intellectual way of arriving at morality.)
 He didn’t seem to recognize that we are salty old sinners who tend to follow our self-interest, and then conjure up altruistic reasons for what we have chosen to do.
-It is called ‘rationalizing’ — the finding of reasons.
-Christianity does at least recognize this weakness of human nature which is at the root of the comedy of Man, although Christianity’s sequential story of how Sin started with Adam taking the apple, and ended with God giving some of us Faith in Jesus, has a pottiness all its own.
+Christianity does at least recognize this weakness of human nature which is at the root of the comedy of Man, although Christianity’s plot of how Sin started with Adam taking the apple, and ended with God giving some of us Faith in Jesus, has a pottiness all its own.

 Another example of Philosophy that hasn’t ceased to boggle my mind is good old Plato.
 He was bothered by the status of words like ‘cat’, ‘dog’ or ‘tree’, that we give to individual things with similarities to each other.
 He was of the opinion that these ‘concepts’, ‘generalities’, ‘universals’, actually exist in an ideal form in heaven!
 The mind boggles that anyone ever took this seriously, instead of accepting that conceptualization is something we do inside our heads.
 But this ‘Problem of Universals’ carried on in Philosophy till the Middle Ages and perhaps till the present day.
-(Perhaps I haven’t quite got these terms such as ‘concepts’ right? — it’s the best I can presently do.)
+(Perhaps I haven’t even got these terms such as ‘concept’ right, but it’s the best I can presently do.)

 I was also amazed by Plato’s naive prescription for how to arrange politics – you put the brightest lads into a school where they are taught Philosophy and how to govern, and this fits them to be the future rulers!
 He too didn’t have any inkling of Sin — that even the wisest of us have a natural inclination to look after Number One.
 The people who invented the mono-God of altruistic ethics, and wrote the Bible, did at least know this!